softwaresaved/international-survey/README.md

 [//]: # (INSERT the different sections from article)

-## Modify and adapting questions and answers to different organisation/country
+## Explanation of the fields in ['summary_questions.csv']('summary_questions.csv')

+* **Section**: The sections are
+* **Type**:
+* **Question**: The question as asked to the participants
+* **Format**: The type of format of the answer:
+    * 'Y/N/NA`:
+    * 'FREETEXT`:
+    * `FREENUMERIC`:
+    * `Dropdown list`:
+    * `Likert scale`:
+* **Mandatory**:
+* **Conditional**: If the question appears only under a specific question, the condition is explicitly stated in that field
+* **Diff from original**: If the question as been `modified`/`addedd`/*removed` or remain the `same` comparatively to the first iteration of the survey
+* **Source of information**: When applicable, the source of the information itself
+* **Change for each country?**: If the answer to the question need to be adapted to the country
+* **Comment**: Various comment about the question

 There is three types of modifications that is possible to do
 * **Adding/removing questions** to take into account the specificity of the country or situation that were not taken into account.
 In that case, it could be situations that are not encounter else where or that a similar situation is shared among countries.
 In that case the questions and the answers have to be made from scratch.
 This can be also applied for omission in the UK survey.
 Therefore it is a possibility to enhance the original survey

 * **Adapting the answers to the country** - Some answers are not valid in other countries.
 The most obvious example is the list of university.
 In that case a new set of answers has to be created that is independent to the others versions

 * **Creating correspondances between countries** - This last type of modification is the most difficult but essential.
-It is to create correspondance between countries.
+It is to create correspondence between countries.
 The straight forward example is with salary.
 We need to create scales of salary.
 We have to build different salary scales that can be easily compared in the future.

-For every questions that imply a fixed list of anwers, a spefic csv file can be found in the /listAnswers.
+For every questions that imply a fixed list of answers, a specific csv file can be found in the ['/listAnswers']('./listAnswers').
 Any adapted and newly created list of answers need to follow the same format to make the adaptation and reuse easier.

 ## Technical solution

 We decided to use the open source [limesurvey](http://www.limesurvey.org) service to create the survey.
 This solution present advantage in term of price and variety of hosting solutions.
 Also it is easier to share survey template that can be later modified by each organisation/countries.
 The template is in FOLDER.

 The collaboration will be done on this repository to ensure access to the information for every one and respect the principle of transparency.
 However, on early stage, the repository is going to be set up on *private mode* until everyone agrees on going on *public*.

 ## Question mandatory

 The first iteration of the survey did not set up the question as *mandatory*.
 During the analysis we realised that was a mistake.
 It is impossible to distinguish the NA to other type of answer.
 It is then strongly recommended to set up all question to mandatory, execpt for sensible question such as gender - salary.

 # Details on questions

 This section lists different identified issues or concerns about specifics sections in the survey.

 ## Reasons to leave previous position

 With that section we intended to know why the respondents would have leave their previous work in private sector.
 We build the items based on several lists of the mosts shared reasons to leave the jobs

 ## Work indicators

 In the RSE survey we used